roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor Ch.
-01 ****** bydlsloan© "I didn't want to take the time for a wardrobe change, so I just gave you a make-shift thong.
+"I didn't want to take the time for a wardrobe change, so I just gave you a make-shift thong.
 I'm sure you'll be wearing those a lot on stage, too," I said.
 She just nodded, as if this made perfect sense.

  I kept her running like that for another five minutes.
 By the time I turned the machine off and let her step down, her tube top and shorts were soaked with sweat.
 The thin material had become semi-transparent as I knew it would, and I was getting a nice preview of her dark nipples and puffy pussy lips.
 Most men would have taken her right then and there, but I am a superman, remember?
 When you've had as much pussy as I have, you learn to wait, whet your appetite and not rush it.